-Project Teams, including Prime Recipients and Subrecipients, are required to comply with the National Policy Assurances attached to their funding agreement.
-Please refer to ARPA-E's Model Cooperative Agreement for SBIR/STTR awards (http://arpa-e.energy.gov/?q=arpa-e-site- page/award-guidance-sbir-sttr) for guidance on the National Policy Assurances.
+Project Teams, including Prime Recipients and Subrecipients, are required to comply with the National Policy Assurances attached to their funding agreement in accordance with 2 C.F.R.
+200.300.
+Please refer to Attachment 6 of ARPA-E's Model Cooperative Agreement (http://arpa-e.energy.gov/FundingAgreements/CooperativeAgreements.aspx) for information on the National Policy Assurances.

-3. Proof of Cost Share Commitment
+3. Proof of Cost Share Commitment and Allowability